How To Use Airplay with Chromecast – Everything You Need to Know

 - After the download has finished on your Mac, run the AirParrot 2 dmg.

-- Next, drag AirParrot 2 app to the application folder shown on your display.
+- Next, drag the AirParrot 2 app to the application folder shown on your display.
 This installs the app to your Applications folder.

 - Go to Applications and locate AirParrot 2.

 - Finally, fire it up.
 You’ll see the little parrot face icon in the menu bar at the top of your Mac display.

 - When the app is in use, the parrot’s face changes color from black to green.

 Now you can extend your Mac desktop or use AirPlay with your Google Chromecast to expand your use of the Google Chromecast device even further than before.
 And you can do it all for a whole lot less than purchasing a brand new Apple TV.